bashfulrobot/desktoperator/roles/apps/claude-code/files/commands/commit.md

 - The relationship between changes is difficult to understand.

 **Peer Review Process:**
-1. If a change is complex, invoke Gemini for a peer review with the following prompt:
+1. If a change is complex, invoke Gemini or Copilot for a peer review:
     ```bash
+    # Option 1: Use Gemini for peer review
     gemini -p "@staged-files Please peer review these staged changes.
 Suggest how to group them into atomic commits with appropriate types and scopes, adhering to conventional commit best practices.
 I will have the final say on the commit structure."

+    # Option 2: Use Copilot CLI for GitHub-aware peer review
+    copilot "Review these staged changes and suggest how to group them into atomic commits.
+Also check if any related GitHub issues or PRs should be referenced."
     ```
-2. Evaluate Gemini's suggestions.
+2. Evaluate the suggestions.
 3. As the final authority, determine the best path forward, prioritizing established best practices.
-If Gemini's suggestions offer a clear improvement, incorporate them.
+If the suggestions offer a clear improvement, incorporate them.
 Otherwise, proceed with your original plan.

+## GitHub Integration via Copilot CLI

+**IMPORTANT: Use Copilot CLI for all GitHub-specific operations.**

+Copilot CLI has native GitHub integration and MCP-powered extensibility.
+Use it for:
+- Creating GitHub releases
+- Creating pull requests
+- Querying GitHub issues and PRs
+- Any GitHub API operations

+This ensures authenticated, reliable GitHub operations using your existing GitHub account.

 ## Process:
-1. Parse arguments from $ARGUMENTS for the 3 supported flags.
+1. Parse arguments from $ARGUMENTS for the supported flags.
 2. Run `git status` to see all staged, unstaged, and untracked files.
 3. **CRITICAL**: Review all untracked files.
 If they are part of the intended changes, stage them using `git add <file>`.
 Ensure no outstanding work is missed.
-4. If complex changes, consider using Gemini CLI for analysis.
+4. If complex changes, consider using Gemini CLI or Copilot CLI for analysis.
 5. Run `git diff --cached` to analyze the actual changes to be committed.
 6. Determine if changes need to be split into multiple commits.
 7. For each atomic commit: